pschool-in/curriculum/content/grammar/new-topics/clauses.md

 1. Independent Clause
 2. Dependent Clause

 *Independent Clauses* express a complete thought and has a subject and a verb.
-They can stand alone and can be used as a simple sentence.
+They can stand alone and can be used as a simple sentences.

 Examples:
 I want some cereal.